fastrgv/AdaGate/README.md

 ----------------------------------------------------------------------
 ## For Developers Only:  OpenAL portable sound package

-This app uses a cross-platform sound-playing package for Ada apps that can asynchronously start and stop music loops, as well as initiate transient sounds.
+This app uses a cross-platform sound-playing package for Ada apps that can asynchronously start and stop music loops, as well as initiate transient sounds, allowing unlimited concurrency.

 It plays WAV files, via OpenAL, on Windows, OSX, and linux platforms.